 State Commissioner for Data Protection and Freedom of Information

 P.O.
 Box 10 29 32

 We reserve the right to change our security and data protection measures if this is required due to technical development.
 In such cases, we will amend our data protection notice accordingly.
 Please therefore observe the current version of our data protection notice, as this is subject to change.

-If you want to contact us, please find us at the address stated in the "Controller" section.
+If you wish to contact us, please find us at the address stated in the "Controller" section.

-To assert your rights and for suggestions and complaints regarding the processing of your personal data as well as for the withdrawal of your consent, we recommend that you contact our group commissioner for data protection:
+For suggestions and complaints regarding the processing of your personal data we recommend that you contact our data protection officer: